smurfix/asynctelnet/DESIGN.rst

    values. only a non-compliant distant end would cause such a condition. so it is decided to leave it as "conflict report only, no action always"

-- outer telnetlib3-server and telnetlib3-client and examples should connect
-  as exit(main(**parse_args(sys.argv))), the _transform_args() function is
-  rather shoe-horned, main() should declare keywords
+- outer asynctelnet-server and asynctelnet-client and examples should connect as exit(main(**parse_args(sys.argv))), the _transform_args() function is rather shoe-horned, main() should declare keywords